noseka1/openshift-auto-upi/README.md

 # OpenShift Automated User-Provided Infrastructure

+> :exclamation: Red Hat support cannot assist with problems with this repo.

 Preparing infrastructure for OpenShift 4 installation by hand is a rather tedious job.
 In order to save the effort, *openshift-auto-upi* provides a set of Ansible scripts that automate the infrastructure creation.

 *openshift-auto-upi* is a separate tool, and is not in any way part of the OpenShift product.
 It enhances the *openshift-installer* by including automation for the following: